 A unit of Cavalry that gets the Press Forward order:

-- Note that with the Press Forward order, you must run or charge.
-Sometimes models in a unit will be forced to charge but move less than 3", in which case they lose all their Mount/Impact attacks as mentioned above.
+- With the Press Forward order, you must run or charge.
+As a result sometimes models that are already jammed in melee will have to charge but then move less than 3", in which case those models lose all their Mount/Impact attacks as mentioned above.

 - Since each model is moved one at a time, the "pause" to do Impact Attacks is done one at a time.
 So it goes: